-I am back with a quick post highlighting some of the recent updates we have made to Aqua.
+I am back with a quick post highlighting some of the recent updates we have made to Outcomes Assessment Projects (formerly Aqua).
 We have touched just about every area of the product in recent weeks, giving institutions more options to run and track their assessment initiatives.
 Here is a quick rundown of the highlights:

 It’s now easier for Assessment Coordinators to track what is happening in their projects

 I love spreadsheets, so do many of our users.
 Back in February we made a number of detailed reports about project activity available for download.
 But sometimes you just want to point and click and read while your other hand holds your morning coffee.
 Now our Assessment Coordinator users can point-and-click (or touch) their way to timely information about project activity.

 - In Track Assignment Creation, Assessment Coordinators can view, filter and sort assignments created across the project, by course and learning outcome.
 It is a handy way to report on evidence collection.

 - Concerned about scoring progress?
 It is now even easier to see how many evaluations each evaluator has completed or has in progress in Track Evaluator Activity.